LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Merge AssayReimportRunButton from Biologics and SampleManager and move here for common use
 * Add isGPAT utility method to AssayProtocol model
 * Move getRunDetailsQueryColumns from SampleManager
+* Check for null or undefined value in initSelect for QuerySelect

 ## version 0.62.0
 *Released*: 21 May 2020